 - Accounting irregularities in business

-The information that is found is usually used in court cases that are investigating fraud, and even in divorce proceedings.
+The information that is found is usually used in court cases that are investigating fraud, and even in matrimonial proceedings.
 Below are some more scenarios where a forensic accountant is used.

 Forensic accounting examples